ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Authentication delegation (EAP types)
 - Path changes for mobility

-# Minimum Common Transport Security Set
+# Common Transport Security Features

 There exists a common set of features shared across the modern transport protocols surveyed in this document.
-In this section, we identify this minimum set of features.
-We partition them into a set of mandatory and optional features based on their relative importance and presence in other protocols.
+The mandatory features should be provided by any transport security protocols, while the optional features are extensions that a subset of the protocols provide.

 ## Mandatory Features